Namee2518/workflow-engine/README.md

 # 🚀 Workflow Engine – Halleyx Challenge

-> A dynamic and rule-driven workflow automation system designed to simulate real-world approval processes.
+A dynamic and rule-based workflow automation system designed to simulate real-world approval processes.

 ---

 ## 📌 Overview

-The **Workflow Engine** is a backend-driven system that enables dynamic creation, execution, and tracking of workflows with multiple steps and rule-based transitions.
+The Workflow Engine allows users to create, manage, and execute workflows dynamically using rules.

-This project demonstrates how complex business processes (like approvals) can be automated using configurable logic.
+Instead of hardcoding logic, this system evaluates conditions at runtime and automatically routes the workflow to the appropriate next step.

 ---

-## ✨ Key Features
+## ✨ Features

-- 🔄 Dynamic Workflow Creation
+- 🔄 Dynamic workflow creation
-- 🧩 Multi-Step Process Management
+- 🧩 Multi-step process management
-- ⚙️ Rule-Based Decision Engine
+- ⚙️ Rule-based decision engine
-- 🔀 Conditional Step Routing
+- 🔀 Conditional step routing
-- 📊 Execution Tracking & Logs
+- 📊 Execution tracking & logs
-- 🕒 Timestamped Activity Monitoring
+- 🕒 Timestamp-based monitoring

 ---

-## 🧠 Core Concept
+## 🧠 How It Works

 Each workflow consists of:

 - **Steps** → Individual stages (e.g., Manager Approval)
-- **Rules** → Conditions that decide next step
+- **Rules** → Conditions that determine the next step
-- **Execution Engine** → Processes input dynamically
+- **Execution Engine** → Processes the workflow dynamically

-📌 The system evaluates rules at runtime and routes the workflow accordingly.
+The system evaluates rules at runtime and moves the workflow accordingly.

 ---

 ## 🔄 Example Workflow

-### 🧾 Expense Approval System
+### 🧾 Expense Approval

 **Steps:**
 1. Manager Approval
 2. Finance Approval

-**Rule Logic:**
+**Rule:**

 amount > 100 → Finance Approval